shoerl/db_design_project/README.md

 <ins>User</ins>

-A typical user for our solution would be an employee of a music label, or one of the artists in the music label.
+A typical user for our solution would be an employee of a music label / management entity, or one of the artists under the music label / management entity.
 In order for artists to use the tool properly, the interface would need to be expanded to allow for sign up/login, and to also ensure that artists can only update/add/delete from objects that relate to them (in other words they would only be able to update their own songs and albums).

+An employee of a music label / management entity is our target user because they have a need to store this data.
+In other words those are people who would benefit from being able to catalogue and store this type of data.
+For example, a music label may want to figure out the average song length for all of the songs under their label.
+This project would give them a database / user interface that allows them to do that.

 In its current form an employee of the music label would add the artists themselves, and then add the songs/albums as well.
 This would give them an interface to add all of the artists/albums/songs who are under their label.